Everything You Need to Know About Navient Student Loans

 If you have a student loan and you'll soon begin the repayment process, you'll receive information from Navient about managing your account.

-You can register for, and view your student loan details, on Navient's website by clicking here.
+You can register for, and view your student loan details, on Navient's website.

 You'll need some basic personal information in order to get started, as well as your social security number.
 Then you'll also create a username and password.